 Alfie’s cause has been supported by several prominent celebrities including Richard Branson, Patrick Stewart, and Joanna Lumley.
-Patrick Stewart himself uses medicinal cannabis to treat his arthritis has directly contacted the government to plead Alfie’s plight.
+Patrick Stewart himself uses medical cannabis to treat his arthritis has directly contacted the government to plead Alfie’s plight.